mdo992/bobsgame-fonts/README.md

 * **Tinke** – GNU GPL Licensed Open Source Software

 ## Installation Instructions
-See link to the Wikia portal as mentioned in the font md files for installation instructions on various operating systems.
+See link to the Wikia portal in the .md files for installation instructions on various operating systems.

 ## NFTR Installation Instructions
 The NFTR for Pixel Sans Textbook font includes partial coverage of CP1252.
 The only characters missing in the NFTR is the non-breaking space, florin and small tilde.
-Use [Tinke](https://github.com/pleonex/tinke) to replace the font file in the More English Training European ROM.
+Use [Tinke](https://github.com/pleonex/tinke) to replace the font file.
-1. Download the ROM from ROM hosting sites and open it.
+1. Download the More English Training European ROM from ROM hosting sites (e.g. ROM Hustler or Emuparadise) and open it.
 2. You see a file called **European_LC12.NFTR** in common/fonts/data.
 3. Press **Change file** to replace the file.
 4. Press **Save ROM** to save the ROM in a new name.